takagi/cl-cuda/README.markdown

     WITH-CUDA (dev-id) &body body

-Initializes CUDA and keeps a CUDA context during `body`. `dev-id` are passed to `get-cuda-device` function and the device handler returned is passed to `create-cuda-context` function to create a CUDA context in the expanded form.
+Initializes CUDA and keeps a CUDA context during `body`. `dev-id` is passed to `get-cuda-device` function and the device handler returned is passed to `create-cuda-context` function to create a CUDA context in the expanded form.
 The results of `get-cuda-device` and `create-cuda-context` functions are bound to `*cuda-device*` and `*cuda-context*` special variables respectively.
 The kernel manager unloads before `with-cuda` exits.

 ### [Function] synchronize-context